yongedevil/YTK_TechTrees/readme.md

     unlockAllStartParts: If True the mod will automatically unlock all parts in the starting tech node(s), which are any tech nodes with a cost of 0.
 This is only relevant if No Entry Purchase Required on Research is disabled in difficulty settings.

     3.1.2 Unlocks Node:
     The Unlocks Node is a new subnode for the RDNode in TechTree.
 The Unlocks node has a list of "part" fields containing the names of all the parts unlocked by the RDNode.
+It also supports "partupgrade" fields which take the name of a PARTUPGRADE.
+PARTUPGRADE are supported by KSP but only seen in mods such as Porkjet's Stock Engine Overhaul (https://kerbalspaceprogram.com/files/PartOverhauls.zip).

-The mod will read this data and handle editing the TechRequired on all the parts.
+	The mod will read this data and handle editing the TechRequired on all the parts and partupgrades.

   3.2 Custom Icons: